Fundraising in Western Australia is regulated by the Department of Commerce and the Western Australian Department of Racing, Gaming and Liquor.

 - be collecting under the authority of an existing licence holder.

 The Department of Commerce has a voluntary code of practice for public fundraising.
-Once an organisation is licensed it can choose to comply with the voluntary code which sets guidelines for charitable organisations that propose to raise monies from the community.
+Once an organisation is licensed it can choose to comply with this voluntary code.
+The code sets guidelines for charitable organisations proposing to fundraise in the community.

 For more details about fundraising licences and the ongoing obligations of fundraisers, visit the Department of Commerce website or call (08) 9282 4373.